-EDIT of Thursday, December 6 at 9:00 pm
+EDIT of Thursday 6 December at 21h00

-- Option Enable The Latest Divi Builder Experience "Disabling this option will load the interface inherited from the Divi Builder when editing a publication using the classic WordPress publication editor.
-The inherited editor lacks many features and improvements to the interface, but it can still be used if you have problems with the new interface.
-In other words, only enable this option if necessary.
+- option Enable The Latest Divi Builder Experience Disabling this option will load the Divi Builder legacy interface when editing a post using the classic WordPress post editor.
+The legacy editor lacks many features and UI improvements, but it can still be used if you have problems with the new interface.
+In other words, only activate this option if necessary.

 To be continued...

-Gutenberg fits into the heart
+Gutenberg is integrated into the heart

 - save your page or article under construction

 - activate the Visual Builder to start build your layout